faizankhan29/Topic_Modeling_NLP/README.md

 # Topic_Modeling_NLP
 Algorithms for topic modeling of text.

-In this repository,I've implemented two most commonly used algorithms for Topic modeling of text with different features.
+In this repository,I've implemented two most commonly used algorithms for Topic modeling of text with different features derived from text.

 There are four variations I have implemented: